benetech/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/), even if you think it stinks ;-)

 == Changelog ==

+= 1.3.1 =
+* Workaround for broken audio-only on mobile (due to YouTube not showing bottom controls when iOS or Android is detected) as reported by [stevygee1987](http://wordpress.org/support/topic/audio-embed-is-a-black-bar-on-iphone).
+Result; audio-only YouTube becomes a normal YouTube video on mobile [until a better solution can be found](http://stackoverflow.com/questions/18273658/embedded-yt-on-mobile-autohide-0controls-1-but-controls-invisible).
+* Added extra check to prevent plugin-files being called outside of WordPress [as suggested in this good article on security](http://mikejolley.com/2013/08/keeping-your-shit-secure-whilst-developing-for-wordpress/).

 = 1.3.0 =
 * WP YouTube Lyte now has an API to allow its behavior to be changed, with extensive examples in lyte_helper.php_example